The Issue

 And there is no defensible moral, scientific, or public safety rationale for the animal cruelty, suffering and deaths, all to serve the legal fiction of making deodorant or eyeliner safe.

 Canada’s Senate unanimously passed Conservative Senator Carolyn Stewart Olsen’s bill banning testing cosmetics on animals in June 2018.
-In June 2019 the Trudeau government said it would pass the bill in the House of Commons.
-Now it’s delaying, deflecting and dithering.
+In June 2019 the Trudeau government said it would pass the bill in the House of Commons but it didn’t.

-Animal Alliance and other members of our ad hoc coalition of animal protection groups, responsible cosmetic companies and other stakeholders continue to meet regularly with officials from Health Canada.
-They regularly tell us how “important” this legislation is to them as they present us with ever more bureaucratic, regulatory, and procedural reasons why it cannot be passed now, and why they cannot tell us when it might be passed.
+Animal Alliance and other members of our ad hoc coalition of animal protection groups, responsible cosmetic companies and other stakeholders continued to meet regularly with officials from Health Canada.
+They regularly told us how important this legislation is to them.
+Now, however, it appears the government is going to make good on its promise.

-Forty countries have banned testing cosmetics on animals, but Canada is finding creative ways not to protect animals.
+Forty countries have banned testing cosmetics on animals, but Canada is poised to join them.

 How You Can Help